Welcome back!

 Cost

-- 1 adult/chaperone in for free for every 2 students on all pricing
+• 1 adult/staff/volunteer free for every 2 students on all pricing

-- Virtual Lessons - free for K-12 School in Ontario, thanks to our generous Education Partners.
-Apply discount code ONT23 in the shopping cart.
+• Virtual Lessons - free for K-12 Schools in Ontario, thanks to our generous Education Partners.
+Apply discount code ONT24 in the shopping cart

 Payment Information

 You will receive an invoice/reservation as soon as you submit your booking.
 Payment is due on arrival by cash, cheque, debit or credit card.
 Cheques should be made payable to "Royal Ontario Museum", please provide one cheque per booking.
-Invoicing and Purchase Orders must be arranged in advance.
+Purchase Orders must be arranged in advance of your visit.

 Your invoice/reservation number must be quoted on all invoice payments and all communication.